rschristopher/ischristtrue.com/src/truth.md

 The alternative to truth,
- popular in all modern universities, and especially in the sad state of western philosophy, is relativism or apathy towards truth, which is to say, that there is no objective knowable truth,
+ popular in all modern universities, and especially in philosophy classrooms, is relativism or apathy towards truth, which is to say, that there is no objective knowable truth,